 Contrast with your walls

 Dark, velvety colours are extremely popular in interior design at the minute and you can make a huge feature of them in your home if you pair them with lighter colour furniture.
-We’ve found natural oak furniture, like our Oslo sideboard, works really well against these shades because it manages to make the opposing hues stand out.
+We’ve found natural oak furniture, like our Copenhagen sideboard, works really well against these shades because it manages to make the opposing hues stand out.

 Keep ornaments minimal